KoffaRn/CRUDMongoDB/README.md

 ### getAll
 returns Document[] of all documents in collection
 ### update(String id, Document document)
-Takes string id and document and uptades based on id (removes "_id" from document if it has it to not make duplicates).
+Takes string id and document and updates based on id (removes "_id" from document if it has it to not make duplicates).

 ## PersonService
 Business-logic service for Person, Employee and Customer.
 Uses DBManager with people-collection.

 Explanation of public methods:
 ### addPerson(Person person)
 Takes person-object as input and adds to database.
 Checks if the object is customer or employee and inserts relevant info.